jeelion22/Roadmap-Day33-SQLBOLT-Practice/README.md

 ## Usage

-The webpage is a reference for how tasks looks in [SQLBOLT](https://sqlbolt.com/).
+This is a reference for how tasks looks in [SQLBOLT](https://sqlbolt.com/).

 ## License